magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/tutorials/csharp.md

 var spaceSystem = Csp.Systems.SystemsManager.Get().GetSpaceSystem();
 ```

-You can then proceed to log in using an account or as a guest user, as described in the previous tutorial, entitled “Authenticating”.
+You can then proceed to log in using an account or as a guest user, as described in the previous tutorial, entitled "Authenticating”.

 ### Retrieving all spaces associated with the currently logged in user
 ```